TapwaveZodiac/novelaiUKB/docs/Glossary.md

 A feature of the Lorebook that uses the current module (and if desired, the Memory, Author's Note, and other lorebook entries) to generate lore for concepts, objects, people, factions, and much more.

+## Kayra (Model)

+*AI*

+A in-house model trained by NovelAI.
+A further development of the proof of concept established by Clio.
+It has 13B parameters and the same large context size, boasting superior knowledge and creative ability.

 ## Krake (Model)